 Be aware of your sound quality.
 Speak loudly and clearly.
 Enunciate every word and use variety in your pitch and inflections.

 Use videos to enhance, rather than repeat, material about your topic that is already in a brochure or web pages.

 Practice a couple of times.

 Put some pizazz in your presentation — this is no time to be shy — you’re a pro gangdammit.

 Show Some Enthusiasm!
 Channel your inner movie star!

 Get to know your equipment!
 Press all the buttons.
 My Nexus 5x video camera screen has 3 icons on the right and a menu on the left.
 Far right is the setting for flash, on or off.
 Next to that is the setting for lighting, auto and 4 other types of lighting, Cloudy, Sunny, Fluorescent and Tungsten, and next to that the selector for what type of grid (see rule of thirds below).
-After you start up either your photo or video camera, tap the screen, this sets your exposure level for the shot (autofocus).
+After you start up either your photo or video camera, tap the screen, this sets your focus and exposure level for the shot (autofocus).
 Depending on your version of Android, you may get a slide control that lets you manually change the exposure level.

 Where is the microphone for the rear camera?

 On my Nexus 5x its is the tiny hole in between the USB port and the Aux ports at the bottom of the device.
 I get better audio when I take my phone out of its case.